Man dies after falling from Tate Modern gallery

 A cordon remained in place at the scene on Friday afternoon.

-The gallery, which is one of the most visited art museums in the world, told visitors on X it would remain closed for the rest of the day due to the incident.
+The gallery, which is one of the most visited art museums in the world, said it would remain closed for the rest of the day following the incident.

+In a statement, the Tate said: “We are very sad to report that a member of the public passed away at Tate Modern this morning.

+“The police are not treating the event as suspicious, but we have closed the gallery for the day as a mark of respect.
+All our thoughts are with the person’s family and friends at this time.”

 In August 2019, a six-year-old French boy was seriously injured after being thrown from a viewing platform at the Tate Modern by teenager Jonty Bravery.